Aesopus obesus

-Aesopus obesus is a species of sea snail, a marine gastropod mollusc in the family Columbellidae, the dove snails.
+Aesopus obesus, common name the fat dovesnail, is a species of sea snail, a marine gastropod mollusc in the family Columbellidae, the dove snails.

 Description

 The size of an adult shell varies between 5 mm and 14 mm.

+(Original description in Latin) The smooth shell is obese and awl-shaped.
+It is white, adorned with pale longitudinal brown spots.
+It features a few subrounded whorls, with the body whorl biseriately spotted.
+The spire is obsoletely folded.
+The aperture is oblong, and the columella is truncated.

+(Described as Columbella acus) The shell is narrowly elongated.
+It features minutely ribbed longitudinal patterns towards the apex.
+Its color is yellowish, irregularly streaked with orange-brown.
+The whorls are rather flattened.
+The aperture is very small, and the columella is slightly excavated and truncated.
+The outer lip is simple and scarcely denticulated within.

 Distribution

 This species occurs in the Caribbean Sea and the Lesser Antilles; in the Pacific Ocean from Colombia to Argentina in the Atlantic Ocean.